From our Patrons to our volunteers, we are only as good as the team around us. And we think our team is exceptional. But that's just our opinion.

-On his retirement from international cricket in 2004, Steve knew that he wanted to establish a charity that would support children in need, the ones who had battled against the odds and had shown courage and character in the face of adversity.
-Already committed and connected with philanthropic endeavours in India through his work and patronage of the Udayan children’s home in Kolkata, Steve and his wife Lynette set about establishing a charity that would support seriously ill kids in Australia, the ones that "fall between the cracks' of the Australian Health System.
-In 2005, the Steve Waugh Foundation was born.
+On his retirement from international cricket in 2004, Steve and Lynette knew that they wanted to establish a charity that would support children in need, the ones who had battled against the odds and had shown courage and character in the face of adversity.
+Already committed and connected with philanthropic endeavours in India through their work and patronage of the Udayan children’s home in Kolkata, Steve and Lynette set about establishing a charity that would support seriously ill kids in Australia, the ones that 'fall between the cracks' of the Australian Health System.
+In 2004, the Steve Waugh Foundation was born.

-In 2009, Steve & Lynette refined and narrowed their vision to support the children suffering from rare diseases, a group often referred to as the ‘orphans of the health system.’
+In 2009, Steve and Lynette refined and narrowed their vision to support the children suffering from Rare Diseases, a group often referred to as the ‘orphans of the health system.’

-Today, both Steve & Lynette remain intimately involved in the SWF's overall operations, including the approval of grant applications, fundraising activities and events.
+Today, both Steve and Lynette remain intimately involved in the Foundation's overall operations, including the approval of Grant Applications, fundraising activities and events.

 Our Patrons First Xl team and their partners enabled the vision of establishing the Steve Waugh Foundation to become a reality.
 Their contributions, whether one off or continuing, have underpinned the success of the work we have done to date and have enabled us to plan for the future.

 Gary Johnston (Vale)

 Bob Mansfield AO, Chairman is one of Australia's most esteemed business leaders, having held several CEO positions in some of Australia's leading companies.
 Bob is currently a Director of the George Gregan Foundation and Chairman, National Drug and Alcohol Research Centre.

 Neil Honan is Founder and Managing Partner of Chartered Accounting firm Honan Partners, supporting clients in the retail, wholesale, medical and legal professions, sportspersons, hoteliers and high net worth individuals and investors.